nhsconnect/FHIR-CDS/pages/explore/api_get_service_definition.md

 When the CDSS publishes a `ServiceDefinition`, the `ServiceDefinition` will have elements which describe how the `ServiceDefinition` can be used.
 The description of where in the clinical process a `ServiceDefinition` sits is described in the `ServiceDefinition.trigger`.
 This element will hold all the data conditions which need to be satisfied for the `ServiceDefinition` to be chosen.

-The `ServiceDefinition.trigger` will typically be defined through Observation resources which must be true in order for the `ServiceDefinition` to be suitable for evaluation.
+The `ServiceDefinition.trigger` will typically be defined through Observation resources which MUST be true in order for the `ServiceDefinition` to be suitable for evaluation.
 For a given CDSS, these will typically be aligned to the `ServiceDefinition.dataRequirements` of a prior `ServiceDefinition`.

 Each CDSS SHOULD provide a `ServiceDefinition` where the trigger is NULL (i.e. no information is required).